Octavia Fields Branch Library

 In 1943, Humble residents donated 358 books and $40 (about $600 in 2021) to the Victory Book Campaign, which collected books for troops deployed overseas during World War II.

 By the mid-1940s, the Humble branch was consistently one of the top five circulating branches in the system.
 The 1946 annual circulation had the branch behind the Bookmobile and Goose Creek (modern-day Baytown).
-The cramped quarters in the Court House could not dampen interest.
+The cramped quarters in the courthouse could not dampen interest.

-From 1947-1948, the library was open on Wednesday mornings as well, from 9:00 AM – 12:00 PM.
+From 1947 to 1948, the library was also open on Wednesday mornings, from 9:00 AM to 12:00 PM.

 Librarian Esther Deckard retired in December 1958 after serving the Humble community for 30 years.
 Laurene Ragsdale was named the new librarian in January 1959.